Yung Wing: Republican activism

 While in Hong Kong, he applied to the US Consul to return to the US.
-In a 1902 letter from the US Secretary of State John Sherman, Yung was informed that his US citizenship, which he had held for 50 years, had been revoked and he would not be allowed to return to the United States.
+In a 1902 letter from the US Secretary of State John Sherman, Yung was informed that his US citizenship, which he had held for 50 years, had been revoked under the Chinese Exclusion Act and he would not be allowed to return to the United States.
 Through the help of friends, he was able to sneak into the United States in time to see his youngest son, Bartlett, graduate from Yale.

 In 1908, Yung joined "General" Homer Lea, the former American military advisor to Kang Youwei, in a bold and audacious military venture in China called the "Red Dragon Plan" that called for organizing a revolutionary conspiracy to conquer Liangguang.
 Through Yung, Lea planned to solicit a united front of various southern Chinese factions and secret societies to organize an army that he would command for the revolution.
 If successful, Yung was slated to head a coalition government of revolutionary forces while Lea and his fellow conspirators hoped to receive wide-ranging economic concessions from the new government.
 The Red Dragon conspiracy subsequently collapsed.

-After the Wuchang Uprising in the late fall of 1911, Sun Yat Sen wrote to Yung Wing requesting help to build the newly founded Republic of China; however, Yung was unable to go due to old age and illness.
+After the Wuchang Uprising in the late fall of 1911, Sun Yat-sen wrote to Yung Wing inviting him to join the newly established government.
+He declined the invitation, citing his advanced years and poor health.
 He requested his two sons to go in his place.

 Family and legacy

 Yung was naturalized as an American citizen on October 30, 1852, and in 1876, he married Mary Kellogg, an American.
 They had two children: Morrison Brown Yung and Bartlett Golden Yung.
 At Yale's centennial commencement in 1876, Yung received an honorary Doctor of Laws.

 After the failed 1908 uprising, Yung lived his twilight years in poverty in Hartford, Connecticut, and died in 1912.
 His grave is located at Cedar Hill Cemetery in Hartford.

 P.S.
 124, a public elementary school at 40 Division St. in Chinatown in New York City, is named after Yung.

-Yung had been considered as a possible namesake for one of Yale University's new colleges to be completed in 2017.
+Yung was considered a possible namesake for one of Yale University's new colleges which was completed in 2017.

-In the prefecture city of Zhuhai, Guangdong, Yung Wing's hometown, there is a private school named in honor of Yung Wing, the Yung Wing School - one of the most elite schools in the city.
+In the prefecture city of Zhuhai, Guangdong, Yung Wing's hometown, there is a private school named in honor of Yung Wing, the Yung Wing School—one of the most elite schools in the city.
 There is also a Yung Wing International Kindergarten there.